JiuTongBro/vqnerf_release/decomp/nerfvq_nfr3/README.md

 ## Training and Testing

-- To use our [pretrained weights](https://drive.google.com/drive/folders/1CEH4WB70GYb4Swnj0In_dgz2xRqbAb-v?usp=sharing), put the files under the `output` folder to the `output` folder of this directory.
+- To use our [pretrained weights](https://drive.google.com/drive/folders/1CEH4WB70GYb4Swnj0In_dgz2xRqbAb-v?usp=sharing), put the files under the `output/` folder to the `output/` folder of this directory.
 Then run the following command to correct the configured paths of the pretrained outputs:

 ```shell
 python correct_config.py <decomp_proj_root>